marqui678/SLChart.js/README.md

 ```

 ```
-isMetric // Set to false for Imperial measurements
+isMetric : true, // Set to false for Imperial measurements
 ```

 ```